“Help! How can I help my child hold a pencil?”

 Palmar arches allow for the cupping action of the hand to hold objects (like a pencil).
 So instead of the pencil, focus on manipulatives and toys that involve squeezing, pinching, putting small objects together and pulling them apart.

 But remember exposure is also important!
-So expose them to crayons and let them make marks and scribble for fun!
+Expose toddlers to crayons and let them make marks and scribble for fun!

 Developing Pencil Grip – Two to Three Years of Age: